 Not only does tucking fabric softener sheets around your home leave a fresh scent but repels mosquitoes and other flying insects.
 Most fabric softener sheets contain linalool, a volatile compound found in lavender and basil plants.
 To humans, linalool has a pleasant, flowery scent.
 Mosquitoes are repelled by the odor.

 Mosquitoes are repelled by the scent of vanilla extract.
-Make you own insect repellant by combining a tablespoon of vanilla extract and a cup of water.
+Make you own insect repellent by combining a tablespoon of vanilla extract and a cup of water.
 Rub the mixture over your exposed skin to keep insects from biting.

-Applying lavender, citronella, tea tree and other essential oils to the skin and hair naturally repels mosquitoes.
+Applying lavender, citronella, tea tree, and other essential oils to the skin and hair naturally repels mosquitoes.
 Make a natural bug spray by diluting the essential oil with olive oil.
 Apply the solution to your entire body.
 If you already have mosquito bites, essential oils soothe the itchiness.
 Before bedtime, apply undiluted cinnamon or lavender oil to the bite.

 - Good Morning America: Secret Lives of Household Items